 Two studios house fully equipped facilities for jewelry and non-ferrous metal fabrication, casting, enameling, holloware, stone setting, metal clay, cutting cabochon stones, faceting gems and much more.
 Beginners learn the art and craft of metal work while accomplished artists and a stimulating environment where they can explore new techniques and develop and share ideas with other artists.
 The Jewelry and Metalsmithing Program was designed to teach traditional and ancient techniques as well as contemporary innovations using a combination of technology, history and art.

 The Dance Studio offers various length classes and workshops in American tribal belly dancing, contemporary/Jazz, ballet, ballet/tap, and hip hop.
-It features weekly workshops by the Epik Dance Company and accommodates dancers aged 3 and up.
 It is equipped with stage lighting, a wall-to-wall mirror, and may be used as a performance space.
 With a hardwood sprung floor that makes it conducive to movement, the studio provides an active space for its dancers.

 The Photography Studio is a full black and white processing lab.
 We offer beginning through advanced classes and workshops in black and white, digital and specialized processes such as photographing 2-D and 3-D artwork, pinhole, cyanotype and 19th century processes.